-Man Attempts to Carve Peace Sign Into Maine's Colossal Ice Disk With Chainsaw
+Man Attempts to Carve Peace Sign Into Maine's Colossal Ice Disk With Chain Saw

 “We’re interested in seeing how individual pieces of sea ice, which are called floes, evolve—and it’s hard to do,” he said in a statement about the research.
 “But with this ice disk, we don’t have to get a ship up to the Arctic, we don’t have to fly drones or any of that.
 It’s right in the middle of a city.
 So we have all these buildings and infrastructure around that we can use to get a look at it.”

 Angulo, meanwhile, said he hopes to get the disk spinning again—a feat a paddleboarder was temporarily able to pull off last week.
-(You may by now be wondering whether taking a chainsaw to a massive disk of ice currently lodged in the Presumpscot River is a crime; according to the Associated Press, it is not.)
+(You may by now be wondering whether taking a chain saw to a massive disk of ice currently lodged in the Presumpscot River is a crime; according to the Associated Press, it is not.)

 Advertisement

-Asked whether Angulo could potentially crack through the thing with his chainsaw, Horvat said in a statement there’s little chance of that happening.
+Asked whether Angulo could potentially crack through the thing with his chain saw, Horvat said in a statement there’s little chance of that happening.

 “Not enough to do anything that would stop it from doing what it wants,” he said.
 “So no fear.
 Ice is a ton for every square meter.
 That piece of ice may be up to a thousand tons! ”